NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 .. image:: ../_static/how-it-works-DEE-data.svg
     :width: 400pt

-Let’s just fit the :term:`child model` using LinearRegression algorithm and see what the predictions are:
+Let’s just fit the :term:`child model` using linear regression and see what the predictions are:

 .. code-block:: python